progmaticltd/homebox/README.md

 ### Other optional features

-- Incremental backups, encrypted, on multiple destination (SFTP, S3, Samba share or USB drive), with email and Jabber reporting.
+- Static web site skeleton configuration, with https certificates and A+ security grade.
 - Jabber server, using [ejabberd](https://www.ejabberd.im/), with LDAP authentication, direct or offline file transfer and optional server to server communication.
-- Static web site skeleton configuration, with https certificates and A+ security grade by default.
+- Incremental backups, encrypted, on multiple destination (SFTP, S3, Samba share or USB drive), with email and Jabber reporting.

 ### Development